FarmShare Tariff Trial

 The trial aims to see if participants can manage their electricity use in a way that aligns their consumption of electricity with their generation of electricity, in order to reduce their energy costs.

-However, the trial’s billing arrangements will, at least, mimic the arrangements that could be used to apply net metering across multiple connections on the same property, without requiring modifications to systems just to stage the trial.
-And the monthly bills for each connection will provide a benchmark for participants to compare their electricity costs with during the trial.
+However, the trial’s billing arrangements do mimic the sort of arrangements that could be used in the future to apply net metering across multiple connections on the same property.

 Trial term

-The trial is expected to commence on 1 July 2025 and run for 12 months.
-This will provide sufficient time to properly evaluate the experimental billing arrangements and to account for seasonal variations in participants’ energy use and generation.
+The trial commenced on 1 July 2025 and will run for 12 months.
+This will provide time to properly evaluate the experimental billing arrangements and to account for seasonal variations in participants’ energy use and generation.

 Trial partners